Body In White (BIW) Benchmarking

 2. 2D CAD:

-For 2D CAD deliveries we need not disassemble Body in White (BIW) unless for a specific requirement and sections are cut from the Body in White (BIW) assembly at all critical locations.
+For 2D CAD deliveries we need not disassemble Body in White (BIW) unless for a specific requirement and sections are cut from the BIW assembly at all critical locations.
 After that the cut pieces are scanned/traced and imported in the required CAD software for section modelling.
-CAD modelling of the section includes all thickness details (paint, anti-rust coating and panels) & exact profile.
+2D CAD modelling of the section includes all thickness details (paint, anti-rust coating and panels) & exact profile.

 For higher accuracy, the sections are cut using reciprocating saw, where speed, feed and depth of the cut is controlled and monitored.
 Also, during scanning/tracing & CAD making, dimensions are corelated with the physical section piece.
 In general, the accuracy of the section profile size is within 100 microns & thickness values within 10 microns.

-Fig. 6 shows just an example of a 1:1 scale 2D section in CAD format made using NX software, this section is from the A-Pillar region of the Body in White (BIW).
-Design engineer can use this section to study the A-Pillar obstruction (should be less than 6 degrees), section modulus for strength requirements, weld size and space availability, no of layers for spot weld and many more.
+Fig. 6 shows just an example of a 1:1 scale 2D CAD section made using NX software, this section is from the A-Pillar region of the Body in White (BIW).
+Automotive design engineer can use this section to study the A-Pillar obstruction (should be less than 6 degrees), section modulus for strength requirements, weld size and space availability, number of layers for spot weld and many more.
 Also, as this data will be available in the digital format, so she/he can verify & check shape/dimensions on the design software being used.

-The 2 major challenges that clients face while obtaining benchmarking data are getting the right data at the right time and accuracy of the same.
-At ASI we develop new methods and improve the efficiency of these methods over time in order to deliver accurate data at the right time.
-We have standard operation procedures (SOPs) for making 3D CAD, Scanning, Section profile cutting and CAE activity and these standards have been developed with various Japanese, Indian and European Automobile OEMs.
+The 2 major challenges that clients face while obtaining automotive benchmark data are getting the right data at the right time and accuracy of the same.
+At ASI we develop new methods and improve the efficiency of these methods over time in order to deliver accurate automotive benchmark data at the right time.
+We have standard operation procedures (SOPs) for making 3D CAD, Automotive Scanning, Section profile cutting and CAE activity and these standards have been developed with various Japanese, Indian and European Automobile OEMs.
 Also, the tools and machines used are calibrated and highly accurate.